 Ensure you get a response to your demand package before you agree to a settlement deal.
 This typically takes 15 days to three months.

 Deadline for Filing an Accident Claim Against a Maryland Government

 Although people injured in car wrecks usually have three years to make a claim, the rules are different in local government cases.
 Under the Maryland Local Government Tort Claims Act, you must give notice of a claim in writing within a year of an accident.
 If you were hit and hurt by a Baltimore City trash truck, or a Maryland highways vehicle you must make the claim stating the time, place, and cause of the injury within 12 months.

-People hurt in a Maryland car, truck, pedestrian, or motorcycle accident have three years from the date of the incident to bring a lawsuit.
-It may be too late to hire a personal injury lawyer if you wait until the eve of the Maryland Statute of Limitations time limit.
+People hurt in a Maryland car, truck, pedestrian, or motorcycle accident have three years from the date of the incident to bring a lawsuit. it may be too late to hire an Easton personal injury lawyer if you wait until the eve of the Maryland Statute of Limitations time limit.

 Although you should seek medical attention first after a car accident with injuries in Maryland, hiring a lawyer should be a close second.
 If a lawsuit is filed your attorney will need to talk to witnesses and pull police reports.
 That’s more difficult if he is doing it two years rather than two months after the wreck.

 When Does A Car Accident Lawsuit in Maryland Settle?

 A car accident lawsuit in Maryland typically takes at least a year to settle.
 If the case goes all the way to trial it could take as long as three years from the time of the accident.
 Most cases settle before a trial.